 6. Is your doctor currently prescribing drugs (for example, water pills) for your blood pressure or heart condition?

 The PAR-Q document is so important that it's taught to every student majoring in health and fitness.
-All fitness organizations – such as ACSM, AAAI, ACE, NASM, NSCA, ISSA, WITS, etc. – include this in their textbooks.
+Most fitness organizations – such as ACSM, AAAI, ACE, NASM, NSCA, ISSA, WITS, etc. – include this in their textbooks.